-The NanoTrace Analyzer can be equipped with an inert gas (nitrogen) purge system.
+The DF-560E Analyzer uses a fan to cool the electronics.
+This fan circulates sufficient air to prevent accumulation of combustible gases, such as hydrogen.
+As a backup, in case of a failure of the fan, the analyzer can be equipped with an inert gas (nitrogen) purge system.
 The purge system provides improved protection against an explosion hazard by purging the enclosure to a concentration level below the lower explosive limit.